From BR Bullpen

 - Born August 19, 1928 in Quincy, IL USA

 - Died May 16, 1981 in Quincy, IL USA

 Biographical Information

 Finigan, who was born and died in Quincy, IL, attended St. Ambrose University in Davenport, IA at the same time as Gene Baker.
-The two of them remain the only two major leaguers to come from St. Ambrose (as of 2006).
-Baker was to break into the majors the year before Finnigan did.
+The two of them remain the only two major leaguers to come from St. Ambrose.
+Baker was to break into the majors the year before Finigan did.

 Finigan was signed by the New York Yankees in 1948.
-Working his way up through the minors, he missed the 1951-1952 seasons due to military service.
+Working his way up through the minors, he missed the 1951 and 1952 seasons due to military service during the Korean War.
 Prior to the 1954 season, he was traded to the Philadelphia Athletics, where he spent his rookie year, hitting .302 and playing third base.
 When the team moved to Kansas City, he went with them and played there in 1955 and 1956.
 He was an All-Star again in 1955, with 30 doubles (4th in the league) and 7 triples (8th in the league).
 In both 1955 and 1956 he played more second base than third base, as Hector Lopez became the third baseman on the team.

 Hitting only .216 in 1956, he was traded to the Detroit Tigers after the season, and shared the third base spot on the team in 1957 with Reno Bertoia.
 Finigan hit .270 on a team whose average was .257.